 Date: Monday , January 02, 2012

-2011 has been defined by historic, dynamic and tumultuous events that will shape the world in the years ahead.
+2011 can be defined by the historic, dynamic and tumultuous events that will shape the world for the years ahead.
 From the Arab Spring to Athens, from New York to Moscow, people power is stronger than it has ever been.
 And now it has reached Moscow which saw protests last week.

 Back home, for much of the year, Anna Hazare held the Indian media and people captive as he pushed the Government to create an independent anti-corruption agency - The Lokpal.
 The Lokpal Bill failed to get Parliament's approval.
 Hazare has criticized the resulting legislation as too weak, while critics of Hazare argue that the last thing India needs is another massive bureaucracy.
 No matter the specific outcome of the bill, one thing is certain: Indian politicians can no longer afford to ignore the middle class.

 What happened at MMRDA Grounds in Mumbai or Ramlila Maidan in New Delhi or what happened at Jantar Mantar in April, is absolutely not the same as what happened in August at Kranti Maidan back in 1942 when Mahatma Gandhi called on the British to 'Quit India'.
 Country's battle for sovereign independence is a lot different than a popular demand to bring about certain systemic changes within the established framework of parliamentary democracy.